 The plasma in cord blood doesn’t contain stem cells and red blood cells (RBCs) are not believed to help during transplants.
-Therefore the RBCs in whole blood samples must be washed out before being used for transplant – causing significant loss of other stem cells.
+Therefore the RBCs in whole blood samples must be washed out before being used for transplant – causing significant loss of stem cells.
 Volume reduced cord blood storage gets rid of unnecessary extra cells from the outset and makes the sample easier to cryogenically freeze.

-5 important reasons to store volume reduced cord blood
+Four important reasons to store volume reduced cord blood

 Since the first cord blood samples were stored, scientists have removed the plasma and red blood cells before freezing (cryopreserving) the cord blood sample.
-This is known as volume reduced storage.
+This is known as volume-reduced storage.

 While volume reduced storage has been practised for many years, there is ongoing debate about its effects.
 Some cord blood banks advise “whole blood” storage because it preserves all stem cells in the cord blood sample and is cheaper to process.